top of page

 Executive Summary

-Onboarding and HR are often afterthoughts in busy dental practices—but getting them right makes a big difference.
-Structured onboarding helps new team members settle in quickly, while clear HR systems support performance, communication, and culture.
-In this blog, we share practical steps to reduce staff turnover and improve team alignment without adding more admin.
+Onboarding and HR are often overlooked in busy dental practices.
+However, getting these processes right can significantly impact your team.
+Structured onboarding helps new members settle in quickly, while clear HR systems enhance performance, communication, and culture.
+In this blog, we share practical steps to reduce staff turnover and improve team alignment without adding more administrative burdens.

 Introduction

-Many dental practices hire a new team member and hope they "just fit in."
-But without a proper onboarding and Human Resource system, even the best hire can feel lost, unsupported, or misaligned.
+Many dental practices hire new team members with the hope that they will "just fit in."
+However, without a proper onboarding and Human Resource system, even the best hires can feel lost, unsupported, or misaligned.

-I’ve worked with practices where onboarding consisted of handing someone a uniform and showing them the sterilisation room.
-That’s not a system—that’s survival mode.
-It’s one of the reasons so many practices experience high turnover and ongoing conflict.
+I’ve encountered practices where onboarding merely involved handing someone a uniform and showing them the sterilisation room.
+That’s not a system; it’s survival mode.
+This approach contributes to high turnover and ongoing conflict.

 The good news?
-With a few simple changes, onboarding and HR can become powerful tools to build a more engaged, cohesive team.
+With a few simple changes, onboarding and HR can become powerful tools to build a more engaged and cohesive team.

 Why HR Systems Matter in Dental Practices

-Improve Accountability: Everyone knows their role and responsibilities.
+• Improve Accountability: Everyone knows their roles and responsibilities.

 How to Structure a Strong Onboarding Process